 Hamilton Khaki Pilot Pioneer Mechanical Watch (H76419531)

 The Hamilton Pioneer Mechanical Watch features a classy tonneau-shaped case which is quite sleek and compact with its 36mm diameter size.
-We also liked the satin-brushed finish on the case which gives the Hamilton Khaki Pilot Pioneer a more refined appearance.
+We also liked the satin-brushed finish on the case, which gives the Hamilton Khaki Pilot Pioneer a more refined appearance.
 The edges of the case also incorporated a subtle beveled design which adds to the overall sophistication of its aesthetics.
-Over on the dial, you will notice that Hamilton decided on a matte texture design which adds a considerable amount of classiness to the overall design.
-The hands also feature a luminous finish for that added visibility in low-light environments.
+Over on the dial, you will notice that Hamilton decided on a matte texture design which adds a considerable classiness to the overall design.
+The hands also feature a luminous finish for added visibility in low-light environments.

-When it comes to the movement, the Pioneer utilizes the H-50 caliver movement which is a modified ETA 2801-2.
+When it comes to the movement, the Pioneer utilizes the H-50 caliver movement, which is a modified ETA 2801-2.
 It delivers an impressive 21,600VPH and features a 17-jewel build.
 This watch movement also provides a whopping 80-hours of power reserve.
 Accuracy is also on point as we clocked it at -3/+3 seconds per day.
 The Hamilton Pioneer Mechanical Watch delivers a vintage charm that is pretty much one of the brand’s strong suits.
-For the level of craftsmanship in display and precision that it can deliver, this Hamilton timepiece is certainly well worth the price of admission.
+For the level of craftsmanship in display and precision that it can deliver, this Hamilton timepiece is undoubtedly well worth the price of admission.

 Longines HydroConquest (L37403987)